The

 of Christ!
 They do not conform to femininity, in bearing or gesture.

-They are unmistakably ...
-MEN.
+They are unmistakably ... men.
 And what is more they are Catholic

 Men — men on a mission to live out their lives in conformity

-with Christ and what His Church really teaches
+with Christ and what His Church really teaches (not what

-(not what his bishops and priests
+his bishops and priests prefer to

-can go against it.”
+against it.”

-Recruit
+Recruit and Replace

-and Replace
+Recruit and

-— with men!
+“Ministers of Communion” and the rest — with men!
 Or abolish them all!

 Despite openly revisionist “histories” of the Church and the great number